A Guy’s Guide to Simple Romantic Gestures

 Shock her.
 Show that you’re thoughtful.

 Write a note.
 You don’t have to be a poet or a songwriter to write a few words down on a sticky note or a grocery list pad.
 Don’t worry, she’s not your high school English teacher, so she isn’t looking for proper grammar or solid sentence structure (just be careful to spell her name right).
 It doesn’t have to rhyme, and it doesn’t have to be long.
-If it’s sincere, she’ll keep it forever.
+If it’s sincere, she’ll keep it forever in a shoebox, hidden away in her closet.

 Let her know that you think about her, even when you’re not together.